Oregon R&D Tax Credit for Semiconductors: Savings & Innovation

 To satisfy the Permitted Purpose criterion, the R&D activities must be intended to develop or improve a product or process.
 This means that the goal of the research must be to create something new or to enhance the functionality, performance, reliability, or quality of an existing product or process.

-This improvement can lead to higher yields, reduced defects, and overall better performance of the final semiconductor products.
+This improvement can lead to higher yields, reduced defects, and better performance of the final semiconductor products.
 Such efforts align with the Permitted Purpose criterion as they seek to enhance existing processes substantially.

 Eliminate Uncertainty